Our highly qualified, experienced and friendly physio team.

 Outside of work Ronnie loves his tennis, cricket, swimming and cooking.

-Mat completed his BSc in physiotherapy at Curtin university.
 He has spent four years working in the south-west before joining Quinns Physiotherapy, spending time between Collie and Harvey, which allowed him to treat a diverse range of injuries.
-Mat’s clinical interests include sports and post-operative rehabilitation and he thrives on seeing his clients return to their hobbies/sports at full capacity.
+Mat’s clinical interests include sports and post-operative rehabilitation.

 His treatments focus on manual therapy and dry needling as well as providing clients with the tools for self management at home.
 Mat is a passionate AFL fan, following the almighty Hawks, and assists his local club Kingsley with their physiotherapy needs.
 In his spare time he also plays golf and loves to fish.